Legacy of George Washington: Washington Monument, 1855

 The Federal City (Washington D.C.), during Washington's lifetime, was originally designed for the place of Washington's memorial.
 Architect Pierre L'Enfant had specifically set apart land space for a monument to Washington, southwest of the Capital and the White House.
-The city was completed in 1800 and incorporated officially taking on Washington's name.
+The federal government relocated in 1800 from Philadelphia to the City of Washington, which had been laid out and named in 1791; the city was then incorporated as a municipality by Act of Congress on May 3, 1802.
 After Washington's death in December 1799, Congress made no appropriations for Washington's marble monument, although it had pledged to do so.
 For three decades, funding still had not been granted by Congress for Washington's memorial.
 This created a public outcry and upset many who believed it was time to honor the first President of the United States, and in 1833 the private Washington National Monument Society was formed.
 The Society solicited funding from private donors and set out to build the monument, without Congressional funding.
 In 1845, the Society chose Robert Mills's design, an expensive, lavish Egyptian obelisk, 600 feet tall, that would contain thirty 100-foot base columns.